-There is not a set curfew wherein students have to return to housing by a certain time.
-There is a curfew for how late students can stay out in the Housing Courtyard, that curfew is 3 a.m.
+There is not a set curfew or time where students have to return to housing.
+However, there is a curfew for how late students can stay out in the Housing Courtyard, that curfew is 3 a.m.
 During the evenings you’re also expected to be considerate of your neighbors and keep the noise levels down.

 You are allowed to have visitors, but there are rules concerning visitors.
 Visitors should never be left unattended.
-There is a Visitor Curfew in all dorm rooms and apartments: 12:00 a.m.
-Sunday-Thursday and 1:00 a.m.
-Friday and Saturday nights.
-If you would like to have an overnight guest, you must get approval by Housing Staff and your guest must be properly checked in.
+There is also a Visitor Curfew in all dorm rooms and apartments: Sundays-Thursdays until 12:00 a.m. and Fridays-Saturdays until 1:00 a.m.
+If you would like to have an overnight guest, your guest must be the same gender and at least 18 years of age, you must get approval by the Housing Staff, and your guest must be properly checked in.

-You may not smoke inside any of the buildings on campus.
-E-cigarettes and vapor pens are not allowed in housing.
-You make smoke regular cigarettes outside in the designated areas.
-Make sure the cigarette butts are thrown away in the available cigarette receptacles.
+You may not smoke inside any of the buildings on campus; E-cigarettes and vapor pens are not allowed in housing.
+However, you may smoke regular cigarettes outside in the designated smoking areas.
+Please make sure the cigarette butts are thrown away in the available cigarette receptacles.

 Washers and dryers are available in both the dorms and apartments.
 It cost $1 to wash a load of clothes and 50₵ to dry a set of clothes.
 Change machines are available in the office area of the Carroll Leveall Apartments and the laundry area of the apartments; the machines accept $1, $5, $10, and $20 bills.
 Students are responsible for purchasing their own laundry detergent, fabric softener, etc.